iminkin/splice-sites-conservation/README.md

 * inMANE: 1 if the site appears in a MANE transcript, 0 otherwise
 * chr: chromosome of the site location
 * strand: strand of the site location
-* pos: position of the site, 1-based
+* pos: position of the site, 1-based.
+This position denotes the position of the first of the canonical dinucleotides of the splice site on the positive strand.
+For example, if the donor splice GT is located on the positive strand, then the *pos* will correspond to the position of G. For an acceptor splice site on the positive strand AG, *pos* will point at A.
+  For a donor site GT on the negative strand, it will point at the position of the G (which is actually C in the reference sequence since it is reverse-complemented), and for the acceptor site AG on the negative strand, it will point at A (which is actually T on the reference sequence) Below are examples, bold characters are the ones *pos* is pointing at.
+  Canonical dinucleotides on the positive strand:

+  **G**T ... **A**G

+  Canonical dinucleotides on the negative strand (positive strand first row, negative strand is the second):

+  A**C** ...
+C**T**
+  T**G** ...
+G**A**

 * cons_GTAG: the number of species in which the canonical dinucleotides GT/AG are conserved in 470-species whole-genome alignment
 * cons_X: the number of species in which the position with the shift X is conserved in 470-species whole-genome alignment.
 The shift is defined as
- follows: shifts +0 and +1 correspond to the canonical dinucleotides GT/AT, e.g.
+ follows: shifts +0 and +1 correspond to the canonical dinucleotides GT/AG, e.g.
- for donor sites +0 is G and +1 is T. Positive shifts correpond to positions downstream of the splice sites, and negative shifts to downsteram positions.
+ for donor sites, +0 is G and +1 is T. Positive shifts correspond to positions downstream of the splice sites, and negative shifts to downstream positions.
-* snp_X: the number of homozygous samples that an SNP from gnomAD v4.0.0 database contains located at position with the shift X relative to the site.
+* snp_X: the number of homozygous samples that an SNP from gnomAD v4.0.0 database located at position with the shift X relative to the site.
  Shifts are defined analogously to the previous category.
-This value is 0 if there are no SNPs at this position or it has 0 homozygous samples
+This value is 0 if there are no SNPs at this position, or it has 0 homozygous samples
 * reuse: the number of isoforms of a gene that share this particular site
-* well_supported: 0 or 1 depending on whether the site is deemed well_supported by
+* well_supported: 0 or 1, depending on whether the site is deemed well_supported by
  the model (1 is conserved)
-* prob: probabibility of the site being well_supported, as calculated by the model
+* prob: probability of the site being well_supported, as calculated by the model

 Description of the fields of the table data/processed/introns.csv